vardigroup/DPMC/experiments/README.md

 <!-- ####################################################################### -->

 ## [Jupyter notebook](./procount.ipynb)
-- Near the end, there are 7 figures (4 in the main paper, 3 in the appendix)
+- Near the end, there are 7 figures (4 in the main paper and 3 in the supplement)
 - Run all cells again to re-generate these figures from dir `./data`
 - Some Python lines for running experiments (e.g., submitting Slurm jobs and parsing stdout/stderr) have been commented out